Dionysus: Love affairs

 When Theseus abandoned Ariadne sleeping on Naxos, Dionysus found and married her.
 They had a son named Oenopion, but she committed suicide or was killed by Perseus.
 In some variants, Dionysus had her crown put into the heavens as the constellation Corona; in others, he descended into Hades to restore her to the gods on Olympus.
-Another account claims Dionysus ordered Theseus to abandon Ariadne on the island of Naxos, for Dionysus had seen her as Theseus carried her onto the ship and had decided to marry her.
+Another account claims Athena appeared in a dream to Theseus and instructed him to abandon Ariadne on the island of Naxos or Hermes told him so, for Dionysus wanted to marry her.
 Psalacantha, a nymph, promised to help Dionysus court Ariadne in exchange for his sexual favours; but Dionysus refused, so Psalacantha advised Ariadne against going with him.
 For this Dionysus turned her into the plant with the same name.